 What Can Leaders Do?

 They should lead by example.

-If a leader is taking care of themselves mentally and physically, they will inspire their entire team to do so.
-Self-care should be seen as an investment that can lead to an increase of a leader’s productivity and effectiveness.
+If a leader takes care of themselves mentally and physically, they will inspire their entire team to do so.
+Self-care should be seen as an investment that can lead to an increase in a leader’s productivity and effectiveness.

 With that said, here are a few things leaders can do to remain able to lead: